Colorado voter registration guide

 Colorado voter registration deadlines

-- By-mail: Postmarked 8 days before Election Day
+- Register to vote (online): 8 days before Election Day

 Colorado voter registration rules

 - be a citizen of the United States

 - be a resident of Colorado 22 days prior to Election Day

 - be 18 years old by Election Day (you may pre-register if you are 16).
 If you are 17, you may vote in a primary if you will turn 18 by the General Election